 The use of erythropoietin in sports dates back circa 1977 when for the first-time pure erythropoietin was purified from human urine.
 In literature terms used for recombinant erythropoietin are r-HuEPO, rHuEPO, rEPO, and r-HuEPO.
 An overview of the use of this hormone in sports is

-1989- The commercial use of EPO as a drug was approved by the Food and Drug Administration.
+- 1989- The commercial use of buy EPO it's a drug that was approved by the Food and Drug Administration.

 Erythropoietin is a member of S2 group hormones, the hormones which are banned worldwide for therapy.
 The only advantage of its application in sports and clinically is its functionality.
 It increases human blood oxygen-carrying capacity by giving a boost to RBC number.
 As a doping agent, its goal is to supply energy to an athlete’s muscles.

 Erythropoietin practically appeared on the canvas when it was artificially prepared from hamster ovarian cells.
 Recombinant EPO Recormon is chemically identical to human EPO with some structural differences.
 This renders a minute difference in the physicochemical properties of rEPO.
 In sports, doping is extensively used for cycling with endurance manifestation.
 In any kind of sports where extensive muscle energy is required e.g. cycling, swimming, skating, running and skinning, etc. erythropoietin therapy is practiced.
 The continuous application of buy EPO with assisted physical work gives stamina to its user.